|Semester 1 Credit Value:||20|

 |Essay||1||M||25||Skills based essay (1500 words)|

-Students will also be encouraged to take responsibility for their own and their peers' learning, and to develop practical approaches to material, via an in-class student-led exercise.
+Students will be encouraged to take responsibility for their own and their peers' learning, and to develop practical approaches to material, via an in-class student-led exercise.
+This assessment will enable students to develop their expertise as independent researchers by asking them to choose and develop a focus which reflects their interests.
+They will develop their skills in group work and oral communication, which are particularly relevant to possible future careers.